2-year Select Board Race

 Karen Geriak is the current owner of the Stamford Motel and Nipper's Cafe and said she believes her experience as a business owner will help her be successful if elected to the board.

-Geriak said that she will listen to what the people
+Geriak said that she will listen to what the people want and that she will work hard to ask the tough questions that need to be asked.

 "I will listen to what the people of our community need and I will vote the way that the majority want me to vote," she said.
 "I understand how difficult it is to make a dollar.
 We simply need to have a well-rounded board and a board with more voices."